CV Formats Guide + Templates for 2023

 Follow these steps to format a CV in our builder:

 4. To change the names of any of your CV sections: Hover over the section title “Summary,” “Education,” etc., until the “Rename” button appears.
-Then put your new title in the space provided and click “Enter.”
+Then, put your new title in the space provided and click “Enter.”

 5. To change your CV’s formatting: Use the menu at the bottom of the page.
-Click the arrow next to “Normal,” press the “Custom” button.
+Click the arrow next to “Normal” and press the “Custom” button.
 A new menu will appear, where you can adjust the margins, font size, font style, and spacing.
 To change the color, a menu with different options will appear when you click the “Color” tab.

-7. To save in any CV file format: Once satisfied with your CV, click “Download” and save the document as a PDF, Word Doc or SVG file.
+7. To save in any CV format: Once satisfied with your CV, click “Download” and save the document as a PDF, Word Doc or SVG file.
 If you don’t want to download it yet, press “Save and Next” so your work isn’t lost.

-Make my CV now
+Make My CV Now

 Is a CV right for me?